tomjoht/tomjoht.github.io/_ai/use-cases-for-ai/docapis_ai_comparison_tasks.md

 Prompt:

 <div class="chat">
-Identify any fields that were present in the documentation but which are not present in the response
+<p>Identify any fields that were present in the documentation but which are not present in the response.</p>
 </div>

 Response: